exelexe/td-agent-watch/README.md

 td-agent-watch Cookbook
 =======================
-- Watch buffer_queue_length for td-agent:
-  if td-agent's buffer_queue_length is greater than threshold then an alert mail will be sent
-- Execution every five minute by cron.
+Watch `buffer_queue_length` of td-agent.
+Notify to mail if greater than a threshold.
+The script is exec the Cron once five minutes.

 Requirements
 ---------------
-Add following settings to td-agent's config.
+You need to allow the monitor config.

 ```
 <source>
   type monitor_agent